Summer Session 2023

 More information coming soon!

-Daruma no Gakko is a four-week summer program designed for children entering grades K-6 to learn about Japanese American heritage through the program’s unique curriculum.
+Daruma no Gakko is a summer program designed for elementary school-aged children to learn about Nikkei heritage through the program’s unique curriculum.
 It is a program designed to develop strong, positive self-images and identities through the study of Japanese American history.

 Students are engaged through a fun and varied curriculum.
-The day is packed with activities such as language study, Japanese American history, cooking, papermaking, origami, woodworking, learning songs for the end-of-session program, and learning the deceptively complex game of go.
+The day is packed with activities such as language study, Japanese American history, cooking, papermaking, origami, woodworking, songs and music, and learning the deceptively complex game of go.
 Students are introduced to traditional arts such as tea ceremony, ikebana (flower arranging), and use of the abacus (soroban).